 Having a Google email address can simplify many day-to-day tasks that can be tiresome to do, especially that you’re a student who needs to balance work and study.
 With your Google email, you can have access to Google Drive, which is a cloud-based software that can backup loads of files and enables you to share them since they’re accessible from any device.
-Also, if your work depends on hectic invoices that you have to go through daily, making use of Google invoice templates, which you can find at Wave, will make your work a breeze.
+Also, if your work depends on hectic invoices that you have to go through daily, making use of Google invoice templates, which you can find at Wave or FreshBooks, will make your work a breeze.
 It’s easy to use and makes sure that all your products, services, and payments are tracked whether you’re buying or selling.

 Since you’re a freelancer, who doesn’t have an office, you should have a reliable smartphone that would help you take clients calls easily and would enable you to access the internet any time of the day without any problems.
 Also, you should have a good data package and a connection that won’t slow down that enables you to carry out daily tasks uninterrupted.

 It’s important for any freelance student to first, harmonize between study and work, and second to follow the above tips before entering the freelancing environment to guarantee a successful and hassle-free career.

 Naeem K. Manz is an experienced blogger, link building and blog outreach, expert.
 He is an author and contributor to quality websites. https://ae.linkedin.com/